 Try doing compound moves (exercises that work multiple muscles) such as squats, deadlifts and lunges together and you can learn by watching each other’s technique.

-Looking for a workout to try together?
+Looking to try a workout with friends?
 Try our sculpting weight session that you can do at home or on the gym floor.